jacoby/jacoby.github.io/_posts/2020-09-23-trapped-bits-perl-weekly-challenge-79.markdown

 ...

 Checking back.
 I've written all of the next one, and there's no sign that my challenge 1 test will return.
 I think I just chose a stupid big **\$N**.
+As such, I'll proceed as if this is good.

 ### The Code